-GVF is the only global non-profit association of the satellite industry.
-Founded in 1997 and headquartered in London, it brings together organizations from around the world representing the satellite ecosystem that are engaged in the development and delivery of satellite technologies and services for consumers, commercial and government organizations worldwide.
-GVF’s aim is to facilitate expanded access to satellite-based connectivity solutions globally, which is achieved through regulatory, policy and spectrum advocacy; training and certification; product quality assurance; and collaboration with user groups and other satellite stakeholders.
+GVF is the only global non-profit association of the satellite industry with members from the entire ecosystem.
+Founded in 1997 and headquartered in London, it brings together organizations from around the world representing operators, manufacturers, service providers and other parts of the satellite ecosystem that are engaged in the development and delivery of satellite technologies and services for consumers, commercial and government organizations worldwide.
+GVF’s aim is to facilitate expanded access to satellite-based connectivity solutions, which is achieved through regulatory, policy and spectrum advocacy; training and certification; product quality assurance; and collaboration with user groups and other satellite stakeholders.

 GVF will represent the best interest of its membership and act in an independent manner for the general promotion of the global satellite industry.

 Board of Directors

 GVF is governed by a Board of Directors which oversees the strategic policy direction of the organization.

 Vice President Corporate Marketing, Hughes Network Systems, LLC

 Arunas Slekys is responsible for managing all of Hughes marketing communications and advocacy initiatives worldwide.
 He holds a B.App.Sc. degree in electrical engineering from the University of Toronto, a M.Sc. from the University of Illinois, and a PhD in computer and communications engineering from UCLA.
 He is the co-author of a founding patent for wireless data systems (CDPD) and is a frequently published author on satellite and wireless communications.
 Dr. Slekys has served as the elected Chairman of the GVF Board since 2006.

 Director, Spectrum Regulation, Inmarsat